 “We’re really excited about this funding opportunity because it allows us to support local students, employers, and the economy by providing pathways for young people to enter high-quality jobs located in the Gulf region that will support the energy transition,” said Karena Mothershed, senior program manager of the GRP’s Board on Gulf Education and Engagement.

 The National Academies’ Gulf Research Program is an independent, science-based program founded in 2013 as part of legal settlements with the companies involved in the 2010 Deepwater Horizon disaster.
 It seeks to enhance offshore energy system safety and protect human health and the environment by catalyzing advances in science, practice, and capacity to generate long-term benefits for the Gulf of Mexico region and the nation.
-The program has $500 million for use over 30 years to fund grants, felloships, and other activities in the areas of research and development, education and training, and monitoring and synthesis.
+The program has $500 million for use over 30 years to fund grants, fellowships, and other activities in the areas of research and development, education and training, and monitoring and synthesis.

 The National Academies of Sciences, Engineering, and Medicine are private, nonprofit institutions that provide independent, objective analysis and advice to the nation to solve complex problems and inform public policy decisions related to science, engineering, and medicine.
 They operate under an 1863 congressional charter to the National Academy of Sciences, signed by President Lincoln.